 Fyra Antarktisorganisationer utlyser stipendier för forskare tidigt i karriären.
-Det är Scientific Committee on Antarctic Research (SCAR), Council of Managers of National Antarctic Programmes (COMNAP), International Association of Antarctica Tour Operators (IAATO), och Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) som samarbetar för att locka till sig begåvade yngre forskare, forskare, ingenjörer, miljöchefer och andra yrkesgrupper för att stärka det internationella forskningssamarbetet inom områden som klimat, biologisk mångfald, humaniora och astrofysik.
+Det är Council of Managers of National Antarctic Programmes (COMNAP), Scientific Committee on Antarctic Research (SCAR), Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) och International Association of Antarctica Tour Operators (IAATO) som samarbetar för att locka till sig begåvade yngre forskare, forskare, ingenjörer, miljöchefer och andra yrkesgrupper.
+Syftet är att stärka det internationella forskningssamarbetet inom områden som klimat, biologisk mångfald, humaniora och astrofysik.

 Antarctic Organisations Launch Fellowships and Scholarship Opportunities

-SCAR will offer three to four fellowships of up to USD $15,000 each for 2020.
-The details for the SCAR scheme will be similar to previous years but with additional possible opportunities for candidates from WMO countries that will be announced later in the year.
-The deadline for the SCAR fellowship applications is 26 August 2020.
+SCAR will offer three to four fellowships of up to USD $15,000 each for 2021.
+The details for the SCAR scheme will be similar to previous years but with the opportunity for applicants to propose partly or entirely remote Fellowships to reflect the impact of Covid19 related travel restrictions.
+The deadline for the SCAR fellowship applications is 30 June 2021.

 All opportunities are being jointly promoted by the organisations involved.

 - SCAR: www.scar.org/awards/fellowships/information/